WAdama/nas_rep_status/README.md

 In PRTG create under your device which represents your Synology a SSH custom advanced senor.

-Choose under "Script" the script you need, nas_lun_rep_status.sh is for LUNs and nas_share_rep_status.sh is for shares.
+Choose under "Script" the script.
 No configuration is needed, the script gets your replications from your system.

 This script will set default values for limits in *Last run* and *Last successful replication* channel: